…we’re probably doing some really stupid things in CSS we don’t know about…

 Repaint

-“Repaint” is the definition given to the process where the browser starts giving the right appearance to the elements that were placed in the Rendered Tree such as background colours or font-sizes.
+“Repaint” is the definition given to the process where the browser starts giving the right appearance to the elements that were placed in the Rendered Tree such as background colors or font-sizes.

-Repainting also happens in situations such as showing an hidden element, animating a node or changing a text colour.
+Repainting also happens in situations such as showing an hidden element, animating a node or changing a text color.

 What may cause Reflow and Repaint